 Massachusetts corps members teach in traditional and charter public schools in the Greater Boston area, in historic port cities on the South Coast, and in Western Massachusetts.
 Wherever possible, we work to cluster multiple corps members in schools to maximize their impact on students and the community.
 Read on for more on each of these three sub-regions.

-It’s an exciting time to be an educator in Greater Boston.
-Full of history and a true “college town,” Boston boasts one of the most exciting education ecosystems in the country.
-Boston Public Schools is a prize-winning leader in urban education, and recently undertook new and innovative approaches to improving the nation’s oldest school district under the leadership of Dr. Tommy Chang (Los Angeles ’97).
-Greater Boston is also home to the nation’s strongest charter public school sector, as economically disadvantaged students regularly outperform their affluent suburban counterparts.
+Greater Boston is our largest sub-region at Teach For America Massachusetts, both in terms of corps member placement and geographic spread.
+It is inclusive of the city of Boston, as well as Lawrence, Salem, Lynn, and Chelsea, which are smaller Gateway Cities that have become significant immigrant pathways over the last several decades.
+Full of history, Greater Boston also boasts one of the most exciting education ecosystems in the country.
+The Boston Public Schools is a prize-winning leader in urban education, and Greater Boston is also home to the nation’s strongest charter public school sector, as economically disadvantaged students regularly outperform their affluent suburban counterparts.
 A vibrant nonprofit sector supports our students and their communities with a wide range of resources, supported by a community of over 50 colleges and universities.
-Beyond city limits, smaller Massachusetts cities, such as Lawrence, Chelsea, Salem, and Lynn, face tough challenges without some of the resources that Boston can access.
+Beyond city limits, whole school districts can defy the correlation between demography and success.
+The Lawrence Public Schools, for instance, exemplifies one of the strongest system-level turnaround successes in the state, and arguably, in the nation.

 The South Coast of Massachusetts